robmuh/robmuh.github.com/_posts/2014-01-11-hack-schools-good-and-bad.markdown

 they learned last week, is real, palpable, and more encouraging than anything I could have imagined, anything virtual.

-Thanks universe for this opportunity, now back to work.
+Thanks Universe for this opportunity, now back to work.

 [SkilStak Coding Arts]: http://skilstak.com
 [fantastic article]: http://www.fastcompany.com/3023456/become-an-ios-developer-in-8-weeks-the-truth-about-hack-schools